Robot Synesthesia: A Sound and Emotion Guided AI Painter: Results

 \subsection{Natural Sounds Guidance}

-We introduce sound-semantics to the FRIDA framework and demonstrate how it can be used to produce a variety of contemporary paintings, offering the user greater freedom and control.
-Using just audio as guidance in Figure~\ref{fig:just_audio}, our approach is capable of generating paintings that capture various natural sounds.

-We conducted a survey to quantify the results of Figure~\ref{fig:just_audio} and measure the correlation between the input audio and the generated painting.
-In the survey, participants listened to one of the six audio samples used to generate the images in Figure~\ref{fig:just_audio}, then were shown the six paintings and asked to ``select the image below that looks like it was created from the above sound".
+Fig.~\ref{fig:just_audio} shows that, using only audio as guidance, our approach can generate paintings that capture various natural sounds.
+We conducted a survey to quantitatively evaluate the quality of generated images in Fig.~\ref{fig:just_audio} in terms of the human-evaluated semantic similarity between the input audio and the generated painting.
+In the survey, participants were instructed to listen to an audio sample, then select which of the six images (Fig.~\ref{fig:just_audio}) were created using that audio as input.
 A random selection would result in 16.7\% accuracy as there were six options; however, participants selected the correct painting 43.3\% of the time.
-We conducted the survey through Amazon Mechanical Turk recruiting 28 participants.
+We conducted the survey through Amazon Mechanical Turk, recruiting 28 participants.
 Each audio was evaluated by five different participants.
 The confusion matrix can be seen in Table~\ref{tab:confusion_matrix}.
 Many of the sounds were similar and this can be reflected with the frequent confusion of thunder, thunderstorm, and raining sounds.

-Sound is nuanced and challenging to describe accurately with language.
-We paint multiple examples from the held-out set of the VGG Sound~\cite{chen2020vggsound} dataset that were all categorized as ``female singing", Figure~\ref{fig:female_singing}.
-We attempt to describe the sound used and capture stills from the YouTube videos that these sounds were scraped from.
-Despite all the sounds having the same category and some similarities to sound, instrumentation, and atmosphere, the generated paintings are vastly dissimilar to each other.
-The paintings generated from the sound of the video were also vastly different from those generated from just the text description of the sound, thereby demonstrating the importance of sound as an input modality since it cannot be represented well with other modalities.